Satsyxbt/Fenix/docs/integration/voter/Voter_Aggregate_Claim.md

 2. **Claim Bribes without Token ID**: It then claims bribes from the specified bribe contracts without using a token ID via the `claimBribes` method.
 3. **Claim Bribes with Token ID**: Next, it claims bribes using the specified token ID by calling `claimBribes` with the token ID.
 4. **Claim Merkl Data**: Finally, it claims rewards based on Merkle proofs by calling the `claim` method on the `MerklDistributor` contract.
+5. **Claim VeFnx Merkl Airdrop**: Claims the VeFnx Merkl airdrop by calling the claimFor method on the VeFnxSplitMerklAidrop contract.

 This comprehensive aggregation allows users to perform multiple reward and bribe claims efficiently within a single transaction, reducing the overall gas cost and simplifying the claiming process.